 - The rental of a hospital-grade electric pump for a newborn child when the newborn child is confined in a hospital. - The purchase of: - An electric breast pump (non-hospital grade).
-A purchase will be covered once every three years; or - A manual breast pump.
+A purchase will be covered once every12 months; or

+• A manual breast pump.
 A purchase will be covered once per pregnancy.

-If an electric breast pump was purchased within the previous three-year period, the purchase of another breast pump will not be covered until a three-year period has elapsed from the last purchase.
+If an electric breast pump was purchased within the previous 12 month period, the purchase of another breast pump will not be covered until a 12 month period has elapsed from the last purchase.